 Individual Projects in Telecommunication

-Credits: 1 to 3; Prereq: 10 credits minimum of junior/senior-level telecommunication courses, and instructor and department permission.
+Credits: 1 to 3; Prereq: 10 hours minimum of junior/senior-level telecommunication courses, and instructor and department permission.

 The student and the instructor choose a problem or project that will give the student experience in telecommunication.